InquilineKea/oldgithub/_posts/agingprotagonist2.md

 livingthecrway.com
 longecity.org
 Mike Lustgarten
+Sheekay Science Show (gets SO many of the facts correct [though not as aggessive as, say, fightaging])

 (crsociety people are great to talk to and REALLY know their nutrition well - esp Michael Rae).
 But I notice that they don't seem to have evolved much over the last 10 years.